coreysyms/foundationStickyFooter/README.md

 There are no requirements for CSS!
 No 100% Body Height!
 You don't even need a fixed height, or a wrapper!

-It even works in mobile!
+It even works in mobile and tablet!
 Go on, check out the demo! http://tangerineindustries.com/download/sticky_footer/

 FAQ's as they come up.
 =====================